lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Formalities of ownership and tragedy of the commons

+## Non-Automatic Processes & Equilibria
+- Implications of non-automatic learning
+- system literacy for local and regional project administration
+-

 ## Psychology and learning in types of signal environments

 ## meaning and multilingual elections